Privacy Policy

 • providing ongoing offers and information about our products and services to you that we believe you may be interested in;

-• complying with regulatory and legal obligations; and
+• complying with regulatory and legal obligations;

-• recruiting employees and contractors.
+• recruiting employees and contractors; and

-Personal information of employees and contractors may be disclosed on a confidential basis to key stakeholder or investment partners for reporting purposes, however, to protect any personal information disclosed in this manner, we will require that party to only use the information for the purposes it was provided and we will de-identify the personal information where practicable.
+Personal information of employees and contractors may be disclosed on a confidential basis to key stakeholder or investment partners for reporting purposes, however, to protect any personal information disclosed in this manner, we will require that party to only use the personal information for the purposes it was provided and we will de-identify the personal information where practicable.

 Anti-Money Laundering and Counter Terrorism Legislation

-As required under the AML/CTF Act, we may, in our absolute discretion and without notice to you, disclose or otherwise report details of any transaction or activity, or proposed transaction or activity (including any personal information) to the relevant reporting body.
+Under the AML/CTF Act we are also required to monitor transactions to identify any suspicious activity within any of our investment products.
+We may also, in our absolute discretion and without notice to you, disclose or otherwise report details of any transaction or activity, or proposed transaction or activity (including any personal information) to the relevant regulatory bodies or authorities as required by the AML/CTF Act.

-We may disclose your personal information within Fife Capital for the purposes for which we collected it, or for reasonably connected purposes, in the context of providing services to you (or the entity you represent) or in connection with your employment with us.
 We will not disclose your personal information to any third party other than as set out in this Privacy Policy, or as required or authorised under law.
 In order to deliver the services that we provide to you (or the entity you represent), or in connection with your employment with us, we may disclose your personal information to third parties.
-We take reasonable steps to ensure that these third parties are bound by privacy obligations in relation to the protection of your personal information.
-The third parties to whom we may disclose your personal information to include:

 • other investment vehicles managed by Fife Capital;